codeslo/bookshelf-reference/README.md

 _/utilityMethods/getStats_

 The getStats endpoint gets a count of all rows in all tables.
 This data is provided by the utilityMethods/getStats.js function.
 The best way to utilize helper methods that access the database is with an async function.
 Async functions always return a promise, which keeps usage consistent with the way Bookshelf and Knex work.

+**Note: the getStats method also serves as an example of using a Knex query in Bookshelf.
+In this case, it is easier to get a count of the objects in a colletion in Knex than it is in Bookshelf.**

 _getStats.js_